Fermat-ORG/fermat-framework/CONTRIBUTING.md

 <br>
 #### Overview

-You are going to need the following tools in order to develop in Fermat
+You will need the following tools in order to develop in Fermat

 * **Git**
 * **Java Standard Development Kit 7**